lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 You may want to store these meals in another constant.
 Note: don't try to pre-compute the calories for each meal, just store the dishes that make up the meal.
 How do you think you could represent the dishes in each meal?

-Enhance your method `#calories_counter` so that you can calculate calories by running:
+Let's now create a complete `#calories_counter` that will enable us to calculate calories by running:

 ```ruby
 order = ["French Fries", "Happy Meal", "Sprite"]